-LCER is a network of Labour Party members and supporters seeking to change the Labour Party's policy on the voting system used to elect MPs.
+LCER is a network of Labour members and supporters campaigning for the Labour Party to back the introduction of a more proportional voting system.

 making the case for pr